cryptotrafikantes/CT-TOOL/README.md

 # UPDATES

+### Update 1.1 (09.05)

+New seller in our team

+New bypass system, after processes we went to $213 minimum

+Bitcoin is back, finally bypassed too.

 ### Update 1.0 ( 01.30 )

 Went to re-code the whole program to fully work without any bugs